flipcoder/midimech/README.md

 ## MPE

+(Note: This mode currently only works on LinnStrument 128)

 To use ChPerNote/MPE mode, set your LinnStrument to "NO OVERLAP" with a transposition of -3 octaves and +6 pitch.
 Then, set `no_overlap=true` in your settings.ini file (if you don't have one, copy it from settings.ini.example).
 For some reason, these settings are required to get note 0 to be the lower left pad and the upper right to be 127.
-This has only been tested on the LinnStrument 128.
+Due to the midi note range being 0-127, this only works for the LinnStrument 128.
+If you know of a workaround to this limitation, let me know.

+## Pitch Bend

+To get pitch bending working properly, you'll need to set your virtual instruments' pitch bend range to exactly double the amount of the LinnStrument's range.